markjoshwel/surplus/README.md

 - **expression `latlong_result.get()=`**

-  (_only shown if the query is a plus code_)
+  (_only shown if the query is a Plus Code_)

-  the latitude longitude coordinates derived from the plus code
+  the latitude longitude coordinates derived from the Plus Code

 - **variable `location`**